-3. I am a victim of human right violations resulting from the activities of a European transnational corporation, which occurred outside the European Union.
-Do I have access to the courts in your country if I am not an EU-citizen or if I don’t live in the EU?
-What are the conditions to claim violation of my rights?
-Where can I find any additional information?
+3. I am the victim of a human rights violation resulting from activities carried out outside the European Union by a European transnational corporation.
+Do I have access to the courts in your country if I am not an EU citizen or I don't live in the EU?
+Under what conditions can I claim a violation of my rights?
+Where can I find additional information?

 In the case of international law disputes, it must be determined which court will consider and decide on the case, and it is also necessary to determine under which law the facts are to be determined.
 The Act on International Private and Procedural Law, the purpose of which is to determine which legal system governs civil, commercial, family, labour and other similar relationships with an international element, contains an International Procedural Law part laying down cases where the Slovak courts have jurisdiction, cases where the Slovak courts have exclusive jurisdiction and cases where the parties to the dispute are free to choose the option of a procedure before a Slovak court.
 It must be emphasised that the Slovak courts always follow Slovak procedural regulations, and if the Slovak judicial authority fails to establish the content of a foreign law within a reasonable period of time or if it would be difficult or impossible to establish the content of a foreign law, Slovak law will be used in the procedure.